 BPSK, QPSK, 8PSK and QAM Calculator

-A little tool for various calculations revolving around PSK and QAM modulation types commonly found in ENG, SNG, and BAS applications.
-While most calculator on the web are tied to a particular operation mode like satellite or microwave, this tiny tool is very flexible and accommodates various input options for pretty much any mode of operation.
-This calculator is also extremely useful for amateur radio operators wishing to deploy digital modulation schemes.
+A little tool for various calculations revolving around PSK and QAM modulation schemes commonly found in ENG, SNG, and BAS applications.
+Useful for bandwidth calculations in satellite (VSAT) and terrestrial broadcast applications.
+The calculator takes factors such as Forward Error Correction (FEC) and roll-off values into account.
+It’s also extremely useful for amateur radio operators wishing to deploy digital modulation schemes (DATV, etc.).

 Information Rate (Mbit/s)